 This experience empowered each teacher with new resources, lessons, and first-hand knowledge to share with their classes, as well as other educators, allowing area students to have a greater understanding of beach ecology, pollution, climate change, plant and animal adaptation, and much more.

 The following are lessons developed by teachers as a result of their participating in this experience.

 - Jeff Holmes – Pollution Lesson

-- Angie Curtis Wolfe and Chrissy Shelton – Earth Science
+- Angie Curtis Wolf and Chrissy Shelton – Earth Science

 - Angie Curtis and Chrissy Shelton – Life Science